3oshibka12/Vampirism/docs/wiki/factions/vampire-hunter-lord-and-minions.md

 Minions will stay in the world even when you disconnect from the server or change the dimension.
 If a minion is hurt severely, it will teleport to safety and recover.
 Once recovered you can retrieve it using the minion task menu.

+The maximum number of minions that a lord can have is 5.

 #### Vampire
 As a lord you can bind a vampire NPC to you by right-clicking it with a vampire minion binding item.
 However, many vampires are too strong to be controlled by you, so you have to look for a weak one.
 You can improve the capabilities of your minion using vampire minion upgrades.